hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 *Vixxy* is a user-accessible interface to toggle or trigger effects on an avatar in Basis.

-This component is primarily intended to be used through the Unity inspector directly by non-programmer users.
+This component is primarily intended to be used through the Unity inspector directly by **non-programmer users**.

 <HaiVideo src="../img/gX02sy0QQp-f.mp4"></HaiVideo>

+Effects may be triggered based on the menu, voice, various measurements on the avatar, face tracking, or other hardware or software inputs.

 ## Install